CodeYourFuture/syllabus/docs/fundamentals/week-1/coursework.md

 To get set up:

 - Use the account you made during your class preparation.
 - Start by clicking on item 1 from lesson "2.
 Maze".
 (Yes, you should skip lesson 1).
-Let the instructors know if you get stuck - it is easiest for us to help you during class.
+Let the instructors know if you get stuck - it is easiest for us to help you during class. // TODO: This reads as if it should be started in class?
+If so, should it be in the session page?
+If not, maybe we should rephrase?

 Read the instructions carefully and complete all stages of these lessons: